-My research focusses on the disks of gas and dust that surround newborn stars.
-Planets form in these disks, and their characteristics are crucial to understand the huge diversity of planets that we are just starting to unveil.
-By studying these disks at different wavelengths and comparing them with physical models, we can learn about their structure, evolution, and their connection with planetary formation.
+I study the protoplanetary disks of gas and dust that are surround newborn stars.
+Planets form in these disks, and their characteristics are crucial to understand the huge diversity of planets that we are just starting to discover.
+By studying these disks at different wavelengths and comparing observations with physical models, we can learn about their structure, evolution, and their connection with planetary formation.
+I also use interferometric observations to study these disks with very high resolution.
 You can find a summary of some of my research below.

-My research interests include protoplanetary and debris disks, exoplanets, and planet formation.
-I am also a huge fan of Python, and am also interested in Bayesian statistics, data mining and visualization, and machine learning.
+My research interests include protoplanetary and debris disks, planet formation, and exoplanets.
+I am also interested in Bayesian statistics, data mining and applying machine learning to astronomy research.

 The evolution of protoplanetary disks in the solar neighborhood

 More recently, we expanded the wavelength coverage of our dataset up to millimeter wavelengths for three of the most studied star-forming regions in our sample: Taurus, Chamaeleon I, and Ophiuchus.
 Long wavelengths can be used to study the size and properties of dust particles in protoplanetary disks (the initial stages of planet formation), and we found that most sources in the sample showed some signatures of dust grain growth even at just 1 million years (Ribas et al. 2017).
-We are currently working to apply detailed physical models of protoplanetary disks to this sample using machine learning techniques, which will give us a unique look at some of their properties.
+We are currently combining physical models of protoplanetary disks with machine learning techniques to analyze this sample, which will give us a unique look at some of their properties.

 Searching for warm debris disks around transiting planets systems

 Debris disks are the remnant of planet formation, and can be found around older stars.
 They are similar to our Kuiper belt, consisting mainly of asteroids, planetesimals, and cold dust located far from their host star (several tens of astronomical units).
-Because they are that cold, they emit in the far infrared regime.
-However, a small fraction of these disks are detected in the mid infrared, meaning that their components are hotter (and hence closer to their star) than typical debris disks.
-These “warm” debris disks are exciting, because they could be produced by collisions of bodies in the inner regions of the system.
+Because they are cold, they emit in the far infrared regime.
+However, a small fraction of these disks are detected in the mid infrared, meaning that they are hotter (and hence closer to their star) than typical debris disks.
+These “warm” debris disks could be produced by collisions of bodies in the inner regions of the system.
 Even more interesting, these collisions could be the result of the dynamical excitation of an asteroid belt analog by planets in these systems.

 In Ribas et al. 2012 we searched for warm debris disks around all the known stars with transiting planets, plus the planetary systems candidates from the Kepler mission.
 By including mid infrared data from the WISE survey, we identified 13 stars with promising mid infrared excess at 12 and/or 22 microns and compared the estimated location of the dust with the orbits of the planets/planetary candidates in these systems.